giantswarm/docs/src/content/ui-api/management-api/crd/catalogs.application.giantswarm.io.md

 title: Catalog CRD schema reference (group application.giantswarm.io)
 linkTitle: Catalog
 description: |
-  Catalog represents a catalog of managed apps.
+  Catalog represents a catalog of Managed Apps.
 It stores general information for potential apps to install.
 It is reconciled by app-operator.
 weight: 100
 crd:
   name_camelcase: Catalog